-- What do they eat?: Although Harpy Eagles are commonly believed to soley prey upon sloths and monkeys, studies carried out in Tambopata have shown that they catch and eat a variety of animals.
-While they do eat sloths and monkeys, they also take large birds such as toucans, kinkajous, and will even kill Brocket Deer!
+- What do they eat?: Harpy Eagles are commonly believed to solely prey upon sloths and monkeys.
+However, recent studies in Tambopata discovered that they catch and eat a variety of animals.
+They also take large birds such as toucans, kinkajous, and will even kill Brocket Deer!

 - Oversized beak and talons: Harpy Eagles look especially intimidating due to their huge, Grizzly Bear sized claws and massive beak.
 The legs of the Harpy Eagle can also be nearly as thick as the wrist of a person!

 - A wide-ranging, rare bird: This big eagle historically occurred in rainforests from southern Mexico all the way south to the Atlantic coast of Brazil.
 However, they need large tracts of animal-filled rainforest to survive and have thus disappeared from many areas of their range.